-Mugs are one of those things that tend to pile up in your cupboard.
+Mugs tend to pile up in your cupboard.
 You get one from a gift shop at a National Park, another at a holiday gift exchange, another at a craft fair.
 Like your stuffed animals when you were a kid, you take turns using each one cuz you kinda feel bad for them.
 Until this one came along.
 This is the mug that you'll want to use every single day.
 Trust us.
 Live with others?
 Get a few.
 They'll want to use it, too.

 Please note: All of our pottery is made by humans in Asheville, North Carolina, with dynamic, regional, lead-free stoneware clays.
 Slight variations should be expected and embraced!
 Our work is dishwasher and microwave safe and made for daily use.

 "Literally the perfect Mug" - @hibeebrennan

 “I already have an East Fork Mug, but you guys make me want to collect them, drink more coffee, and move to a new apartment with larger kitchen cabinets.” - @amycao